 - Certain medical mileage expenses

 One way to trim your budget is to reduce this list.
-Your organization may choose to exclude prescription drugs from reimbursement or to make only premiums eligible through your QSEHRA.
+Your organization may choose to exclude certain reimbursements to employees, like prescription drugs, or to make only premiums eligible through your QSEHRA.
 This would limit your expense liability and save money.

 This comes with a big caveat.
-Remember that employees often get the greatest value from their QSEHRA when they are flexible and address a variety of potential healthcare needs.
-You should evaluate your organization’s budget along with your employees’ health benefits needs before cutting options out of the benefit.
-It’s likely that reducing your allowances is the better option.
+Remember that employees often get the greatest value from their QSEHRA when they are flexible and address various potential healthcare needs.
+You should evaluate your organization’s budget and your employees’ health benefits needs before cutting options out of the benefit.
+Reducing your allowances is likely the better option.

-For organizations with enough budget to offer a formal health benefit—but not enough to afford a traditional group policy—the QSEHRA is a great fit.
-Unlike group health benefits, the QSEHRA has significant structural flexibility.
-This allows small employers to identify their benefits goals and adapt their budget accordingly.
+For organizations with enough budget to offer a formal health benefit—but not enough to afford a traditional group health insurance—the QSEHRA is an excellent benefit solution.
+Unlike employer-sponsored health insurance, the QSEHRA has significant structural flexibility.
+This allows small business owners to identify their employee benefits goals and adapt their budgets accordingly.

 Adopting one or more of these seven budgetary strategies is a great way to satisfy your two biggest benefit needs: 1) satisfying your employees and 2) stabilizing your finances.
 As your organization continues to grow, you’ll be able to adapt your QSEHRA to meet those needs every step of the way.